THE BEATLES

 Later that night, an album autographed by Lennon is found in one of the flower planters in the porch and brought to the police.
 He bears Chapman's fingerprints, as if he wanted to provide proof of his premeditation.
 Five hours earlier at the same location, a fan had photographed Lennon signing this album for his future killer.

-The album is returned after Chapman's trial to its discoverer who hides it under his bed for 18 years before selling it through the specialist broker Moments in Time Inc. It will be sold by Goldin as lot 9 in an online sale closing on December 12.
+The album is returned after Chapman's trial to its discoverer who hides it under his bed for 18 years before selling it through the specialist broker Moments in Time Inc. It was sold for $ 920K by Goldin on December 12, 2020, lot 9.

 Chapman is still in prison forty years after his crime.
 Suffering from the Erostratus complex, he had not wanted to plead insanity.